History of St Neots: World War I

 World War I was declared on 4 August 1914.
-Towards the end of the month, the Council was informed by the Military Authorities that soldiers were to be stationed in the town, and that the town water supply should be laid on to the areas where men and horses would be encamped.
+Towards the end of the month, the council was informed by the military authorities that soldiers were to be stationed in the town, and that the town water supply should be laid on to the areas where men and horses would be encamped.
 The Gun Park (now the site of the Priory Infants School) was made available for the troops, though it was soon realised that the army's heavy equipment needed a more solid and less muddy base.
 Consequently, from December 1915, all artillery and heavy wagons were kept on the Market Square.

 The Highland Brigade Royal Field Artillery were stationed at St Neots from August 1914 to April 1915, prior to deployment to France.
 Three Highland Brigades were stationed at "Bedford", and it seems that either I Highland Brigade RFA(T) or II Highland Brigade RFA(T) were outbased in St Neots.

 I Highland Brigade consisted of three batteries: 1, 2 and 3 Aberdeen Battery RFA(T).
 II Highland Brigade RFA(T) consisted of three batteries: Forfarshire Battery RFA(T), Fifeshire Battery RFA(T) and Dundee Battery RFA(T).
 Each battery was equipped with obsolete (Boer War era) 15-pounder field guns.

 There was also III Highland Brigade RFA(T), with two batteries each with six howitzers, almost certainly not based in St Neots.

 World War II

-St Neots did not suffer any concerted bombing attack in World War II, although the numerous RAF stations in the surrounding area led to enemy bombers' attention.
+St Neots did not suffer any concerted bombing attack in World War II, although the numerous RAF stations in the surrounding area led to enemy bomber attention.
 An important issue was the reception of evacuated children.
 The primitive state of basic services is shown by the fact that as war became inevitable, it was urged that trenches should be dug to deal with the extra night soil.
 Three hundred children arrived two days before war was declared; they were all billeted in homes in Eynesbury.
 Well over 1,000 were billeted in 1940.